maruel/pre-commit-go/CI_SETUP.md

 run without arguments and the environment variable `CI=true` is set.
 It is set on all popular hosted CI services.

 Here's a sample of CI systems that can be used.
-Obviously, use 1, not 3 but none is perfect:
+Obviously, use 1, not all but none is perfect:

   - Travis: [![Build Status](https://travis-ci.org/maruel/pre-commit-go.svg?branch=master)](https://travis-ci.org/maruel/pre-commit-go)
     - Lets you to run tests against multiple versions of Go, even against tip!